Migushthe2nd/Larry/README.md

 - `larry switch`: switches between GTP2 and GPT3 (default: GPT3).
 Current conversation will be reset.
 - `larry join`: Joins your current voice channel.
 Will use the same message history as the written messages.
 - `larry leave`: Leaves the voice channel it is currently in.
-- `larry personality <cheap/random/obedient/human/terminal>`: switches the GPT3 personality (default: human).
-Resets on every GPT switch.
+- `larry personality <human/random/obedient/terminal/simple>`: switches the GPT3 personality (default: human).
+Resets on every GPT and personality switch.

 ## Personalities